Register Your School

 If you know what you’re doing and are ready to skip ahead, click here to start the registration process.

-To participate in the Game Day Challenge, colleges will need to track the quantity of recyclables, organic food waste and trash generated at one home football game that they choose during the fall season.
-Following that game, schools will report quantities of each material type and be ranked in each of five categories listed on this page.
-Schools will only be ranked in the categories for which they have weight data and there is no requirement to track all materials.
+To participate in the Game Day Recycling Challenge, schools need to track the quantity of recyclables, organic food waste and trash generated at one or more regular season home football games.
+Following that game, schools will report quantities of each material type.
+Schools will only be ranked in the categories for which they have weight data.
+There is no requirement to track all materials.
 Schools will be permitted to report numbers for more than one game if they choose, but only the best performing game’s collection data will be used to determine ranking.

 Report recycling, composting, reuse, donation, and trash disposal in pounds.
 The following materials are included in the Game Day Challenge: